 Various treatments for COVID-19 are in clinical trials around the world.
 Global coronavirus COVID-19 clinical trial tracker external link opens in a new window There are several treatments being used off-label on a compassionate-use basis, or as part of a clinical trial.
 WHO: off-label use of medicines for COVID-19 external link opens in a new window It is important to note that there may be serious adverse effects associated with these drugs, and that these adverse effects may overlap with the clinical manifestations of COVID-19.
 These drugs may also increase the risk of death in an older patient or a patient with an underlying health condition (e.g., drugs that prolong the QT interval may increase the risk of cardiac death).
 Drug-drug interactions with the patient’s existing medication(s), and drug-disease interactions (e.g., impact of inflammation on drug metabolism in COVID-19 patients), must also be considered.
 International trials to identify treatments that may be beneficial, such as the World Health Organization’s (WHO) Solidarity trial (the world’s largest randomized controlled trial on COVID-19 therapeutics across 30 countries), and the UK’s randomized evaluation of COVID-19 therapy (RECOVERY) trial, are ongoing.
 WHO: “Solidarity” clinical trial for COVID-19 treatments external link opens in a new window RECOVERY trial external link opens in a new window

 Hydroxychloroquine and chloroquine are oral drugs that are indicated for the prophylaxis and treatment of malaria, as well as the treatment of some autoimmune conditions.
 Both drugs show in vitro activity against SARS-CoV-2; however, hydroxychloroquine has been used more commonly in trials due to its better adverse-effect profile.
 Initial data from clinical trials of hydroxychloroquine seemed promising.
 However, a living systematic review of current evidence (as of 21 September) concludes that there is low-strength evidence from trials and cohort studies that hydroxychloroquine has no positive effect on all-cause mortality or the need for mechanical ventilation.
 Trials show low strength of evidence for no positive effect on intubation or death and discharge from the hospital, whereas evidence from cohort studies about these outcomes remains insufficient.
 Data are insufficiently strong to support a treatment benefit of hydroxychloroquine for other outcomes (e.g., intensive care unit admission, symptom resolution).
 In trials where hydroxychloroquine is initiated in the outpatient setting, there is low strength of evidence that it reduces hospitalization; however, there is insufficient evidence from cohort studies.
 A preprint meta-analysis found that early use of hydroxychloroquine in nonhospitalized patients reduced the risk of infection, hospitalization, and death (grouped together into a composite outcome – a limitation of the study) by 24%, with no serious adverse cardiac events reported.
 A systematic review of 43 mainly retrospective or prospective observational preprint studies also found it is effective when used early in the outpatient setting.
 Hydroxychloroquine is in trials for the prevention of COVID-19 (mainly in healthcare workers).
 A randomized, double-blind, placebo-controlled trial with 132 healthcare workers found that there was no significant difference in infection rates in participants receiving daily hydroxychloroquine for 8 weeks compared with placebo, and mild adverse effects were more common in the hydroxychloroquine arm.
 However, this trial was terminated early and may have been underpowered to detect a clinically important difference.
+Post-exposure prophylaxis with hydroxychloroquine has not been shown to be effective in other trials.
 The WHO and the National Institutes of Health have prematurely discontinued their clinical trials of hydroxychloroquine citing a lack of efficacy.
-Interim results from the WHO Solidarity trial found that hydroxychloroquine appears to have little or no effect on 28-day mortality or the in-hospital course among hospitalized patients.
+The WHO Solidarity trial found that hydroxychloroquine appears to have little or no effect on hospitalized patients, as indicated by overall mortality, initiation of ventilation, and duration of hospital stay.
 Results from the UK RECOVERY trial found that hydroxychloroquine does not reduce the risk of death at 28 days compared with usual care.
+The WHO strongly recommends against the use of hydroxychloroquine or chloroquine, regardless of disease severity, based on low- to moderate-certainty evidence.
 The National Institutes of Health guidelines panel recommends against the use of hydroxychloroquine or chloroquine for the treatment of COVID-19 in hospitalized patients.
 The panel recommends against the use of both drugs in nonhospitalized patients except in the context of a clinical trial.
 The Infectious Diseases Society of America strongly recommends against the use of hydroxychloroquine or chloroquine (with or without azithromycin) for the treatment of COVID-19 in hospitalized patients based on moderate-quality evidence.
 The FDA has revoked its emergency-use authorization for hydroxychloroquine and chloroquine as it believes the potential benefits no longer outweigh the known and potential risks.
 If used, hydroxychloroquine and chloroquine should be used with caution in patients with preexisting cardiovascular disease due to the risk of arrhythmias, and a baseline echocardiogram is recommended before treatment, particularly in patients who are critically ill.
 Caution is recommended when using these drugs with other drugs that prolong the QT interval (e.g., azithromycin) due to an increased risk of QT interval prolongation and/or ventricular tachycardia (including Torsades de Pointes).
 A phase 1 trial of inhaled liposomal hydroxychloroquine has been approved.

 Intravenous immune globulin